versatica/mediasoup/README.md

 ## Features

 * Not a boring standalone server, but a Node library exposing a pure JavaScript API.
-This is: `var mediasoup = require('mediasoup');`
-* Modern design: Designed with [ORTC](http://ortc.org) in mind, but also valid for WebRTC.
+* Modern design: Designed with [ORTC](http://ortc.org) in mind, but also valid for [WebRTC](http://www.webrtc.org).
 * "Selective Forwarding Unit" architecture as defined in [draft-ietf-avtcore-rtp-topologies-update](https://tools.ietf.org/html/draft-ietf-avtcore-rtp-topologies-update).
 * ICE/DTLS/RTP/RTCP/DataChannel over UDP and TCP, IPv4 and IPv6.
 * Signaling agnostic: **mediasoup** does not deal with SIP or other signaling protocols.
 In the other hand, it can deal with *any* signaling protocol.